Region 28

 Quinn Trader

 Quinn Trader (she/her) is the Region 28 Administrative Support.
 Born and raised in rural Illinois, Quinn traveled to the University of Mississippi to obtain her undergraduate degree in Political Science.
 While studying in Mississippi, Quinn was given opportunities to volunteer at multiple child-centered nonprofits.
 Quinn worked as a paralegal for four years, gaining valuable data and administrative experience.
-She is excited for the opportunity to work again with an organization that focuses on children and families.
+She is excited to work again with an organization that focuses on children and families.